anjana-analyst/Win-Et-EnactusREC-TFGW/README.md

 ## Downloading Instructions
 - Clone the repository or download it
 - Access the main index.html file to view the app
-- For react use npm start and it will be running on localhost server
+- For react hangman app , go to master branch download the code and use npm install and start and it will be running on localhost server